scania-digital-design-system/sdds-website/README.md

 ## Running [@scania-sdds/components](https://www.npmjs.com/package/@scania-sdds/components) and [@scania-sdds/theme-light](https://www.npmjs.com/package/@scania-sdds/theme-light) on sdds-website

-This is used to be able to run the local version on your compunter toghether with the website.
+This is used to be able to run the local version on your computer toghether with the website.
 To find out more about the SDDS component and themes packages please visit [scania-digital-design-system/sdds](https://github.com/scania-digital-design-system/sdds)

 Clone SDDS components and theme from [scania-digital-design-system/sdds](https://github.com/scania-digital-design-system/sdds)